We’ve all seen a theatre production. And how did we see it?

 Rigging is assisted often by other production team members and cast.

-Plotting is the most laborous task of a lighting designers job, but it has to be done.
+Plotting is the most laborious task of a lighting designer's job, but it has to be done.
 Plotting is going through all lighting cues, noting them down in a book and ensuring that their cues are logged in the lighting booth.
 It requires actors to run through only their cues which change lighting.

-A tech run is usually completed on on Sunday evening or Monday evening.
+A tech run is usually completed on a Sunday evening.

 Not all Lighting Designers are the actual lighting operators for a show.

 Often this position is shared between the designer and other tech members, or it is given to a relatively inexperienced but interested person who wants to get involved in NUTS.